 By the side of the Kotte Road, just beyond Angampitiya Road, is the E. W. Perera Archeological Museum – Kotte.
 This is situated at the former home of the legendary freedom fighter E. W. Perera.
 The house is known as the ‘Ihala Walauwa’, and the adjoining sister property is known as ‘Pahala Walauwa’.
 The museum is

 The best-preserved of the remains of Kotte could be found at Weherakanda in beddegana.
 This has been situated outside and to the south of the fortified city.
 To visit this place, turn left at the Bangalawa Junction (Just past Mission Road) and proceed along this road till you come to the Beddegana Cemetery.
 Turn sharp

-These photographs shows what is known today as the Kotte Tunnels (‘Kotte Umang Margaya’).
+The cave & tunnel complex, now barricaded.
+A side view of the complex A closeup view These photographs shows what is known today as the Kotte Tunnels (‘Kotte Umang Margaya’).
 It is situated within the premises of the Ananda Sasthralaya school, just beyond the Pita Kotte junction, towards the church of St. Thomas.
-It is found outside the limits of the old city.
-It is believed to be the entrance to
+It is

-The Gal Ambalama: The above picture shows the ‘Gal Ambalama’ (or the resting place for the traveler), situated in close proximity to the Pita Kotte junction.
-It is still used for that purpose today.
+The Gal Ambalama: The above picture shows the ‘Gal Ambalama’ (or the resting place for the traveler) around 2002.
+It is situated in close proximity to the Pita Kotte junction.
 It’s counterpart, the ‘Mati Ambalama’ situated closer to the fortified city has disappeared many years earlier.
-In certain instances the Ambalama
+In certain instances the Ambalama has been attributed to

 (1) Kotte: The Fortress, Prasad Fonseka, (2015,).
 An excellent resource for anyone who likes to explore Kotte and link the past and present in depth.
 The book is available at leading bookshops and at The National Trust, 407, Bauddhaloka Mawatha, Colombo 7.